PinePeakDigital/doctool/KNOWLEDGE.md

 - One agent per file in the `src/agents/` directory
 - Use descriptive names ending in "Agent" (e.g., `knowledgeManagerAgent.ts`)
 - Export agents from `src/agents/index.ts` for clean imports

+### Testing Strategy
+- Tests are colocated with their source files (e.g., `knowledgeManager.test.ts` next to `knowledgeManager.ts`)
+- Use Vitest for testing with comprehensive coverage
+- Tests should be isolated and use temporary directories for file system operations
+- Run tests with `pnpm test` (single run) or `pnpm test:watch` (watch mode)

 ### Knowledge Management Strategy
 - Each directory should have a knowledge file if it contains important information